noir-lang/noir/circuits/specs/src/architecture/kernel-circuits/private-kernel.md

         - TBD: to allow the option of a fee payment, we might require `start.privateCallStack.length` to be "1" or "2, where one tx has an `isFeePayment` indicator". ✅
     * Pop the only (TBD) `privateCallHash` off the `start.privateCallStack`. ✅
         - Validate that `hash(privateCall.callStackItem) == privateCallHash` ✅
-        - If `privateCall.callStackItem.functionSignature.isConstructor == true`: ❌
+        - If `privateCall.callStackItem.functionData.isConstructor == true`: ❌
             - THIS SECTION IS OUT OF DATE - IGNORE!
             - then we don't need a signature from the user, since this entire 'callstack' has been instantiated by a Contract Deployment kernel snark (which itself will have been signed by the user).
             - Set `constants.recursionContext.isConstructor := true` - This public input will percolate to -- and be checked by -- the Contract Deployment Kernel Circuit which calls this constructor.
 This check is required to prevent a person from circumventing the ECDSA signature check by simply setting `isConstructor = true` when making a private call.
 If this aggregated kernel snark reaches the rollup circuit without this flag being reset to `false` by the Contract Deployment Kernel Circuit (to say "yes, this kernel was indeed a constructor for a Contract Deployment Kernel Circuit"), then the entire tx will be rejected by the rollup circuit.